Nobody asks me anymore how I’m doing, and I no longer respond the way that I used to:

 But, now, we need everyone, anywhere in the world, to denounce our extermination and condemn this genocide.
 If we must die, let us at least hear the world denounce our deaths as we perish.
 This is all that’s left for the powerless to hope for.

-I wish someone would ask me how I’m doing now, so that I can reply, “I’m not okay.
+But I wish someone would ask me now, so that I could reply: “I’m not okay.
 My family died of hunger, heartbreak, missiles, and betrayal.
-But we’re no longer trending, so you wouldn’t know.”
+But we’re no longer a ‘trend,’ so you wouldn’t know.”

-* Editor’s note: The views and opinions expressed in Opinions and Blogs are those of the author, and do not necessarily reflect Raseef22’s policies or editorial position.
+* The views and opinions expressed in Opinion and Blog articles are those of the author’s, and do not necessarily reflect the official policy or position of Raseef22

 Raseef22 is a not for profit entity.
 Our focus is on quality journalism.
 Every contribution to the NasRaseef membership goes directly towards journalism production.
 We stand independent, not accepting corporate sponsorships, sponsored content or political funding.